-With making art there are only a few right and many wrong ways to put together the colors and forms.
-This is because in an entropic universe, where time flows in only one direction from the big bang, things tend to become less orderly over time, and orderly systems such as art and living creatures require a complex and hierarchical composition or makeup that is almost impossible to create with natural forces.
-On the contrary to the feminist criticisms of my work, I believe that idealized images of women who have immense power through their beauty constitute the tip of the spear against male dominance and oppression.
+With making art there are fewer right and many more wrong ways to put together the colors and forms.
+This is because in an entropic universe, where time flows in only one direction from the big bang, things tend to become less orderly over time, and orderly systems such as art and living systems require a complex and hierarchical composition that is almost impossible to produce with natural forces absent biochemistry.
+There needs to be a determined intent by a conscious being in order to redirect the forces and energy to create something that makes sense or is ideal.